saeyslab/multinichenetr/vignettes/add_proteomics_MISC.knit.md

 In addition to this dataset, we will use publicly available processed OLINK **serum proteomics data** from Diorio et al (https://www.nature.com/articles/s41467-021-27544-6) who profiled MIS-C patients and healthy controls.
 This data could be informative for prioritizing cell-cell interactions because it may give us information about which ligands are more strongly expressed at the protein level in MIS-C patients versus healthy siblings.

-In this vignette, we will first prepare the MultiNicheNet core analysis, run the MultiNicheNet core analysis, then extend the prioritization with serum proteomics data, and finally interpret the output.
+In this vignette, we will first prepare the MultiNicheNet core analysis, run the MultiNicheNet core analysis, then extend the prioritization with serum proteomics data, and finally interpret that output.
 All steps before the the incorporation of proteomics data, are exactly the same as described in this vignette: [pairwise_analysis_MISC.knit.md](pairwise_analysis_MISC.knit.md)

 # Preparation of the MultiNicheNet core analysis